raspberrypilearning/save-the-shark/en/step_3.md

 ## Add plastic waste

-In this step, you will add plastic waste to your game.
+Add plastic waste to your game, for the player to avoid.

 In the Sprite list below the Stage, click on the sprite that looks like a plastic bottle.
 This sprite has four costumes: a bottle, a wrapper, a bag, and a plastic can holder.